 If you no longer wish to receive ReadMe notifications in your Slack workspace (or if you just need a break), you can do one of the following:

 - If you'd like to temporarily pause incoming messages, navigate to the Integrations section of your project dashboard, click the Manage Slack Integrations link, which will open a modal where you can select/unselect the notifications you wish to receive.

 - To disable incoming messages for a given channel, open the aforementioned Manage Slack Integrations modal and click the Manage Configuration in Slack link for the channel/DM you wish to disable.
 You'll be taken to the Slack App configuration page.
 Select the Configuration tab—from here, you'll see a list of all the "incoming webhooks" (which is another term for the Slack integrations that allows us to send messages to your channel/DM you've configured.
 Click the "Revoke" button next to the webhook(s) you'd like to disable, which will deactivate the corresponding Slack integration in our system.

-- To disable all incoming messages AND slash commands for your entire workspace, navigate to the aforementioned Slack App configuration page.
+- To remove the ReadMe Slack App from your entire workspace, navigate to the aforementioned Slack App configuration page.
 Within the Configuration tab, you can remove the entire ReadMe Slack App by clicking the "Remove App" button at the bottom of the page.
 But be warned—revoking access for the entire app also revokes it for all members of your Slack workspace, so make sure everyone else is cool with it!